ikunugu/assignment2-Kunuguntla/README.md

 **Indira Gandhi International Airport**

-1.The distance between Delhi Airport and National Museum is 14 km.
+1. The distance between Delhi Airport and National Museum is 14 km.
-2.The best way to travel from airport to Museum is by Taxi which takes 20 mins.
+2. The best way to travel from airport to Museum is by Taxi which takes 20 mins.

 # Surrounded locations near to museum
   * India Gate